UnlitStudio/PlazaPlus/README.md

 ## Building
 - `grunt`: Compiles JavaScript files and creates manifest.json
+- `grunt watch`: Automatically compile files as they are changed
 - `grunt zip`: Compresses the files into a ZIP file for the Chrome Web Store
 - `grunt clean`: Deletes compiled files